 |Maximum Design Speed||

 |Low voltage Protection||

 |Package Size(L x W x H)||

 Himo C20 Review Conclusion

-Is the Xiaomi Himo C20 a great little ebike?
+Is the Xiaomi Himo C20 a great little e-bike?
 Most definitely!
-For the price it offers a lot.
-As an electric bike it is incredibly versatile.
-It kind of bridges the gap between a folding and regular ebike.
+For the price, it offers a lot.
+As an electric bike, it is incredibly versatile.
+It kind of bridges the gap between a folding and a regular e-bike.
 It’s not quite either, it is in a class of its own!

-The fact it has a torque-sensing pedal assist at this price is excellent.
-This gives a really smooth and seamless delivery of assist, as and when you need it.
-Another great thing about this bike is when the assist is switched off, you can ride it like a normal bike.
+Another great thing about this bike is when the assist is switched to ‘0’, you can ride it like a normal bike.
 The extra weight only becomes apparent when you get to a hill, and that is the perfect time to use the e-assist.

 The larger tyres are the perfect choice for riding on city streets and country lanes, and the dual disc brakes make for confident stopping power in all weathers.